-The Wavefront Collector for Kubernetes on github enables monitoring Kubernetes clusters and sending metrics to Wavefront.
-Much of the doc for the project is in the docs folder on Github.
+The Kubernetes Metrics Collector on GitHub enables monitoring Kubernetes clusters and sending metrics to VMware Aria Operations for Applications.
+Much of the doc for the project is in the docs folder on GitHub.
 This page has some special tips and tricks to help you create the user experience you’re after.

-Do I Have to Deploy the Wavefront Collector on Every Kubernetes Cluster?
+Do I Have to Deploy the Collector on Every Kubernetes Cluster?

-Yes, deploy Wavefront Collector on each of your Kubernetes clusters.
+Yes, deploy the Collector on each of your Kubernetes clusters.

 How Do I Monitor Prometheus Metric Endpoints?

 Many Kubernetes components and applications expose metrics in the Prometheus format via HTTP endpoints.
-The Wavefront Collector natively supports discovering such endpoints and collecting metrics from them.
-The Collector listens for the addition of pods within a Kubernetes cluster, and can automatically start collecting the prometheus metrics from pods by:
+The Collector natively supports discovering such endpoints and collecting metrics from them.
+The Collector listens for the addition of pods within a Kubernetes cluster, and can automatically start collecting the Prometheus metrics from pods by:

 - Adding specific annotations on a pod to inform the Collector to start collecting metrics from it.